 How are you paying for your new set of wheels?
 If you’re paying with cash, your purchase will be fairly simple.
 You already have your spending cap and you know what you can afford.
 Just make sure not to spend it all on the car or you won’t be able to cover your vehicle’s insurance, registration, repairs and future maintenance.

 If you’re taking out an auto loan, your lender will determine how much car you can afford.
 Research a few lenders before making a decision and only take the car dealer’s financing if it beats any other offers you have (but be sure to read any fine print).
 You may be pushed into taking out larger loan, but be careful not to let your total monthly auto expenses top 20% of your take-home pay.

 It’s also a good idea to get pre-approved for an auto loan before stepping foot in the dealer’s lot or visiting their website.
-Stop by Atlantic Financial Credit Union today to find out about our fantastic auto loans, or learn more on our website.
+Stop by Atlantic Financial Credit Union today to find out about our fantastic auto loans.

 Step 2: Create a target list

 What make and model vehicle do you want to buy?
 Car?
 Truck?
 SUV?
 Hybrid?
 There are many choices and options.